 “Like I said…X-Files.”

-A faint buzzing could be heard in the distance up ahead, getting louder by the second.
-Soon the buzzing was accompanied by what sounded like screaming.
+A faint buzzing could be heard in the distance up ahead, growing louder by the second.
+Soon the buzzing was accompanied by what sounded like kids screaming.

 It was the sound of a chainsaw.